autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 Alternatively if you connect to the full desktop using VNC and are running the desktop, go to 'Raspberry -> Preferences -> Raspberry Pi Configuration' and apply the settings there.

+> Note: If you prefer to install the headless version of Raspberry Pi OS,
+> please follow the steps [here](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
+> You will need to run `sudo apt -y install pi git; pip install virutalenv`
+> afterwards.

 ### Step 4: Setup Virtual Env